KNOBIEK/ALCOROA/README.md

 # ALCOROA Language – Overview and Examples
 ## This document describes the basic syntax, concepts, and examples of the **ALCOROA** language.

+Alcoroa is an interpreted, functional, curried programming language.

 # Comments
 `#this is a comment`
 Everything after # is ignored by the interpreter.